dfinity/feedback/README.md

 - [Motoko](https://github.com/dfinity/motoko#readme): a safe and simple programming language for the Internet Computer
 - [mo-dev](https://github.com/dfinity/motoko-dev-server#readme): a live reload development server for Motoko
 - [MOPS](https://j4mwm-bqaaa-aaaam-qajbq-cai.ic0.app/): an on-chain community package manager for Motoko

+---

+`mo-dev` is early in development.
+Please feel free to report a bug, ask a question, or request a feature on the project's [GitHub issues](https://github.com/dfinity/motoko-dev-server/issues) page.

+Contributions are welcome!
+Please check out the [contributor guidelines](https://github.com/dfinity/motoko-dev-server/blob/main/.github/CONTRIBUTING.md) for more information.